LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 ## Prepare the Patches

-You will prepare the patches looking at the repository under GitHub.
+You will prepare the patches looking at your fork of the Submodule repository under GitHub.
+Look at your fork, your __main_3.2.1_custom__ branch and click on the clock icon to the right to see the commit history.
+Each commit has a copy button you can use to copy the full SHA-1 for that commit; and a link you can click to see the changes and comments for that commit.

+**Please do not click on boxes that GitHub might show you that ask if you want to merge changes from your fork back to LoopKit.** These changes are for **your fork** only.
+Ignore those prompts.

 You will need the SHA-1 and the commit comment for each change you made in main_3.2.1_custom.